n4demo/learn-to-run-apps-on-AKS/README.md

 # Audience
 Developers, Solution Architects

-# Learn to run apps on AKS - Step 1 of 3
+## Learn to run containerised applications on AKS - Step 1 of 3

-## The purpose of this training course is to remove the magic associated with deploying a single containerised application to MS AKS.
-It uses the best practice approach that all configuration is applied through yaml files that are managed under source control.
+### The purpose of this training course is to remove the magic associated with deploying a single containerised application to Microsoft Azure Kubernetes Service (AKS).
+It uses the best practice approach that all configuration is applied through yaml text files that are managed under GitHub source control.

-# Prerequisites
+## Prerequisites

 1. Request access rights to your Kubernetes cluster (K8s) from your trainer
 2. For MS AKS, in a browser go to https://portal.azure.com